Microsoft Teams Adoption: Indicators of Success

 If your company has been running Slack (or another third-party equivalent) alongside Office 365, converting to Teams makes sound business sense, reducing overheads by optimizing Office 365 licenses.

 Efficiency is also boosted with the ability to track user activity, insights which can be hard to come by when using third-party tools.
 While you can access Teams reporting in Microsoft’s admin center, our robust Office 365 reporting tool offers more comprehensive analytics.

-The following Teams reports are available within Radar Reporting.
+The following Teams reports are available within Nova.

 Daily Activity Report: This allows you to monitor the number of enabled users versus active users, giving you a clear overview of adoption rates.